 Some of the health conditions associated with being exposed to second-hand smoke are a miscarriage, low birth weight, early birth, learning or behavioral deficiencies in your child, and Sudden Infant Death Syndrome (SIDS).
 SIDS is a disorder where an infant dies unexpectedly while they are sleeping.
 This condition is somewhat of a mystery as autopsies and medical examinations do not pinpoint a cause of death, and infants seem healthy before they die.

 In order to reduce the risks associated with cigarettes and cigars, it is best to avoid smoke and smoking entirely.

-Toxins can enter your bloodstream when you either touch something containing the residue or breathe in some of the residue.
+Toxins can enter your bloodstream when you either touch something containing the residue or breathe in some of the residues.
 When the toxins make their way into your blood, they are then shared with your baby.
-One study performed at the Los Angeles Research Institute determined that third hand smoke residue has a detrimental effect on prenatal lung development.
+One study performed at the Los Angeles Research Institute determined that third-hand smoke residue has a detrimental effect on prenatal lung development.
 This can cause respiratory problems later in life.

 What About Once Your Baby is Born?

 It is important your baby has limited exposure to second-hand smoke even once he/she is born.
 Babies in contact with second-hand smoke are more likely to develop SIDS.
 In addition, children exposed to second-hand smoke experience negative effects on their immune system.